ni/instrumentstudio-plugin-labview/docs/G Plug-In Guide.md

   - Adding a unique prefix prevents name collisions when the library is loaded into memory.
 It also ensures the plugin uses the specific version it was built against, rather than another version installed by a different plugin.
   ![PPL Setting - Apply Prefix](./images/G%20Plug-In%20Guide/PPL%20Setting%20-%20Apply%20Prefix.png)

-## Package a G Plug-in
+## Package a G Plug-In

-1. Create a NI Package or Installer build specification in LabVIEW.
+1. Create an Installer build specification in LabVIEW.
 Refer this [link](https://www.ni.com/docs/en-US/bundle/labview/page/building-and-distributing-applications.html) for creating build specification.
-2. Add the PPL as the source file
+2. Add the PPL as the source file.
 3. Set the destination directory to `C:\Program Files\National Instruments\InstrumentStudio\Addons\<Plug-inName>`
-4. Build the NI Package or Installer
+4. Build the Installer.

 ## G Plug-In Components